tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 ## Summary of Results

-For convenience, the following table summarizes my findings:
+For convenience, the following table summarizes the qualitative attributes of the three poolers:

 |                                                                    | **PgBouncer**                           | **PgCat**                            | **Supavisor**                          |
 |--------------------------------------------------------------------|-----------------------------------------|--------------------------------------|----------------------------------------|